Hernán Cortés: March on Tenochtitlán

-Moctezuma gave lavish gifts of gold to the Spaniards which, rather than placating them, excited their ambitions for plunder.
+Moctezuma gave lavish gifts of gold to the Spaniards, which, rather than placating them, excited their ambitions for plunder.
 In his letters to King Charles, Cortés claimed to have learned at this point that he was considered by the Aztecs to be either an emissary of the feathered serpent god Quetzalcoatl or Quetzalcoatl himself—a belief which has been contested by a few modern historians.
 But quickly Cortés learned that several Spaniards on the coast had been killed by Aztecs while supporting the Totonacs, and decided to take Moctezuma as a hostage in his palace, indirectly ruling Tenochtitlán through him.

 Cristóbal de Olid leads Spanish soldiers with Tlaxcalan allies in the conquests of Jalisco, 1522.

 Meanwhile, Velázquez sent another expedition, led by Pánfilo de Narváez, to oppose Cortés, arriving in Mexico in April 1520 with 1,100 men.
 Cortés left 200 men in Tenochtitlán and took the rest to confront Narváez.
 He overcame Narváez, despite his numerical inferiority, and convinced the rest of Narváez's men to join him.
 In Mexico, one of Cortés's lieutenants Pedro de Alvarado, committed the massacre in the Great Temple, triggering a local rebellion.

 Cortés speedily returned to Tenochtitlán.
-On July 1, 1520, Moctezuma was killed (he was stoned to death by his own people, as reported in Spanish accounts; although some claim he was murdered by the Spaniards once they realized his inability to placate the locals).
-Faced with a hostile population, Cortés decided to flee for Tlaxcala.
-During the Noche Triste (June 30 – July 1, 1520), the Spaniards managed a narrow escape from Tenochtitlán across the Tlacopan causeway, while their rearguard was being massacred.
+On 1 July 1520, Moctezuma was killed (he was stoned to death by his own people, as reported in Spanish accounts; although some claim he was murdered by the Spaniards once they realized his inability to placate the locals).
+Faced with a hostile population, Cortés decided to flee to Tlaxcala.
+During the Noche Triste (30 June – 1 July 1520), the Spaniards managed a narrow escape from Tenochtitlán across the Tlacopan causeway, while their rearguard was being massacred.
 Much of the treasure looted by Cortés was lost (as well as his artillery) during this panicked escape from Tenochtitlán.